 Q: When can I expect to be paid?

-A: Payment will be issued as soon as your full article is accepted to be published.
+A: Payment will be issued as soon as your full article has gone through the editing process and is accepted to be published.

 Q: How will I be paid?